 On Bell Let’s Talk day, I shared this photo on Instagram and promised a blog post, so here’s that post!
-When my friend Audrey and I were downtown looking for street art, we came across this painting that says “everything matters, nothing’s important” and I immediately felt it completely describes how I often feel living with post-traumatic stress disorder (PTSD) and borderline personality disorder (BPD).
+When my friend Audrey and I were downtown looking for street art, we came across this painting that says “everything matters, nothing’s important” and I thought that it describes how I often feel living with post-traumatic stress disorder (PTSD).

-Living with PTSD/BPD is tough, painful, sad, exciting, joyful, happy, and debilitating.
-At times it feels like “everything matters”; like life is nothing but wonderful.
+Living with PTSD is tough, painful, sad, and debilitating, yet occasionally a little happiness can find it’s way in.
+At times it feels like “everything matters”; like life is nothing but wonderful and full of meaning.
 But it can also feel like “nothing’s important”; like life is too painful to continue on.
 And it switches back and forth like that quickly, constantly.
-Sometimes it’s even like everything matters and nothing’s important at the same time, and that’s really confusing.
+Sometimes it’s even like everything matters and nothing is important at the same time, and that’s really confusing.

-It wasn’t until recently that I’ve started learning more words for feelings; before that, things were just good or bad and there was nothing in between.
-I still have to challenge myself to figure out how I’m truly feeling.
+It wasn’t until recently that I’ve started learning more words for feelings; before that, all of the traumatic experiences had taught me that things are either good or bad, and there was nothing in between.
+Continually, I’m having to challenge myself to figure out how I’m truly feeling, but sometimes it’s too tiring.
 Everything is driven by emotions I don’t understand.
-I find myself going back and forth between hating people in my life and loving them with my whole heart.
-Many moments are either dreadful or filled with so much joy that it’s like I might just explode.
-I think the reason why things seem either good or bad is because when I experience positive or negative emotions they’re to the very extreme.
+Many moments are filled with dread.

-But it’s more than just the feelings.
-There’s nightmares, flashbacks, and horrible anxiety – one or the other effects me almost every day.
-I want to work through the memories behind the PTSD symptoms, and I have been trying for years, but disassociation and difficulty trusting people makes that challenging.
-I can also be impulsive in a variety of ways, in order to cope with the things I feel.
-Self harm is one of those ways…one that’s hard for me to talk about.
+But it’s more than just the confusion and misunderstanding of feelings.
+There’s nightmares, flashbacks, and horrible anxiety, which each effect me almost every day.
+I want to work through the memories behind the PTSD symptoms, and I have been trying to for years, but disassociation and difficulty trusting people makes that challenging.
+I can also be impulsive, wanting to find a quick fix for the emotional pain that follows me like a thundering rain cloud.

 There have been so many dark moments, but so many moments where the light has shone through.
 And although I greatly dislike that I have to go through all of this and that it often seems impossible to get through, I know I would not be me without these experiences; it allows me to feel empathy, to connect with people, to feel intense creativity and inspiration.
-Ask me another day, I might tell you how very angry I am and how much I despise having mental illness.
+Ask me another day, I might tell you how very angry I am and how much I despise having mental illness, that I don’t think I could possibly survive another day of it.
 But I always come back to the fact that everything matters.
 Life matters, I matter, and these experiences matter.

-This is just my experience and definitely doesn’t describe what everyone goes through with PTSD or BPD, but it is a little glimpse of how I experience the world.
+This is just my experience and definitely doesn’t describe what everyone goes through with PTSD, but it is a little glimpse of how I experience the world.